 French Feta is also perfectly wonderful on its own, snuck directly out of the container for a snack, maybe with a few olives and sliced baguette on the side; not that I know anything about that!

-I have to say that with all of the hashtag food themes that have popped up on social media, I’m a little disappointed that Feta hasn’t yet been given its due.
+I have to say that with all of the hashtag food themes that popping up on social media, I’m a little disappointed that Feta hasn’t yet gotten its due.
 Amongst #MeatlessMonday, #TacoTuesday, and #SlowCookSunday, can we please start a grassroots campaign for #FetaFriday?
 Who’s with me?

 Chickpea Salad with Lemon Vinaigrette and Feta